Chinese Super League: Chinese Super League clubs in international competition

 When the Asian Football Confederation started the AFC Champions League in the 2002–03 season, China was given 2 slots in the competition.
 Qualification for the AFC Champions League changed in 2009 as AFC distributed 4 slots to China.
 The top three of the league, as well as the winner of the Chinese FA Cup, qualify for the AFC Champions League of the next year.
 If the FA Cup finalists finish the league in 3rd or higher, the 4th place team in the league will take the Champions League spot.

 Between the 2002–03 and the 2017 season, Chinese clubs won the AFC Champions League two times, behind Korean K-League with five wins, and Japanese J-League with three wins.

 Development

 On 17 November 2017, the Vice-president of the CFA, Li Yuyi, disclosed the expansion plan of the top four level leagues of China.
 The Chinese Super League is planning to expand to 18 clubs, followed by China League One with 20 clubs, China League Two with 32 clubs and the Chinese Football Association Member Association Champions League with 48 clubs.

-Also, the CFA stated that "we should build CSL the 6th best league in the world."